geokit/geokit-rails/README.markdown

 ## Database Compatability

 * Geokit works with MySQL (tested with version 5.0.41), PostgreSQL (tested with version 8.2.6) and Microsoft SQL Server (tested with 2000).
-* Geokit does *not* work with SQLite, as it lacks the necessary geometry functions.
 * Geokit is known to *not* work with Postgres versions under 8.1 -- it uses the least() funciton.